Skip to main content

 My one Christmas in Japan was magical.
 The Japanese no longer celebrate Christmas, at least not publicly.
 They don’t have to.

 December transformed the Motomachi.
 Normally bleak and forbidding at night, especially in late winter, it dazzled with color and light at Christmastide.
 The decorations were eerily reminiscent of what I had known in America.
 There were visages of Santa Claus, but he had distinctly Asian features and was mostly featured on rice-paper lantern globes.
-The omnipresent fireworks bore special red-and-green Christmas wraps, and there were even Nativity scenes, although as with the Santas the participants looked more Japanese than Judean.
-And everywhere were candles and torches and any other form of illumination the merchants could improvise.
+The omnipresent fireworks bore special red-and-green Christmas wraps, and there were even Nativity scenes, although, as with the Santas, the participants looked more Japanese than Judean.
+And everywhere were candles and torches and any other form of illumination that the merchants could improvise.

 Most things have of course changed.
 The Yokohama I knew so well now more resembles Chicago.
 This includes its people: traditional Japanese dress, predominant when I lived there, is today relegated to ceremonies and private homes.
 Our house is gone, replaced by a modern white successor of the same size.
 The ravine I walked down to the Motomachi is now paved and tightly flanked with housing.
 The field where I played baseball so badly is overgrown with untended trees and brush.
 Only the outdoor pool where I learned to swim and the New Grand Hotel remain as I remember them: the former sadly worn, the latter being refurbished.
-Waterfront Yamashita Park is better than what I knew and larger, thanks to its inclusion in a gigantic harborfront landfill project.
+Waterfront Yamashita Park is better than what I knew and is larger, thanks to its inclusion in a gigantic harbor-front landfill project.

-And of course the thousands of shrines remain, some of which I remembered, especially the ones in Kyōto.
-On a tour bus there my wife idly commented that her aching feet made it difficult to keep removing her shoes to enter shrines.
+And, of course, the thousands of shrines remain, some of which I remembered, especially the ones in Kyōto.
+On a tour bus there, my wife idly commented that her aching feet made it difficult to keep removing her shoes to enter shrines.
 Our young Japanese woman guide mis-overheard her and gently but firmly chided us that it is the custom to take one’s shoes off before entering a Japanese home or shrine.

-Been there, done that, I quietly assured her.
+Been there; done that, I quietly assured her.

 Donate